-- (2) In relation to- - (a) a literary, dramatic, musical, or artistic work that was generated by computer before commencement, section 22(2) applies; and - (b) a literary, dramatic, musical, or artistic work (other than a photograph) of joint authorship published before 1 April 1963, the period of the copyright is the longer of the periods of- - (i) the life of the author who died first and a term of 50 years after his or her death; and - (ii) the life of the author who died last; and - (c) a literary, dramatic, musical, or artistic work (other than a photograph) of joint authorship made before commencement but not published before 1 April 1963, section 22(6) applies; and - (d) a work of unknown authorship, being a literary, dramatic, musical, or artistic work (other than a photograph),- - (i) if the work was published before commencement, subsections (3) to (5) of section 22 apply; and - (ii) if the work was unpublished before commencement, copyright exists until the end of the period of 50 years from the end of the calendar year in which the new copyright provisions come into force or, if during that period the work is first made available to the public within the meaning of subsection (4) of section 22, the date on which copyright expires under subsection (3) of that section: and
+- (2) In relation to- - (a) a literary, dramatic, musical, or artistic work that was generated by computer before commencement, section 22(2) applies; and - (b) a literary, dramatic, musical, or artistic work (other than a photograph) of joint authorship published before 1 April 1963, the period of the copyright is the longer of the periods of- - (i) the life of the author who died first and a term of 50 years after his or her death; and - (ii) the life of the author who died last; and - (c) a literary, dramatic, musical, or artistic work (other than a photograph) of joint authorship made before commencement but not published before 1 April 1963, section 22(6) applies; and - (d) a work of unknown authorship, being a literary, dramatic, musical, or artistic work (other than a photograph),- - (i) if the work was published before commencement, subsections (3) to (5) of section 22 apply; and - (ii) if the work was unpublished before commencement, copyright exists until the end of the period of 50 years from the end of the calendar year in which the new copyright provisions come into force or, if during that period the work is first made available to the public within the meaning of subsection (4) of section 22, the date on which copyright expires under subsection (3) of that section; and

-- (e) a literary, dramatic, musical, or artistic work made before commencement, other than a work to which paragraphs (a) to (d) or clause 18 or clause 19 applies, section 22(1) applies. - (3) If, in any case to which subclause (2)(d)(ii) applies, the identity of the author becomes known before the date on which the copyright would otherwise have expired, copyright expires in accordance with section 22(1). - (4) In relation to- - (a) a sound recording made before commencement, section 23(1) applies; and - (b) a cinematograph film, within the meaning of the 1962 Act, made on or after 1 April 1963 and before the commencement, section 23(1) applies; and - (c) a broadcast made- - (i) on or after 1 April 1963 and before commencement, section 24(1) applies: - (ii) before 1 April 1963, section 24(2) applies as if such a broadcast had not been made; and - (d) the typographical arrangement of any published edition made on or after 1 April 1963 and before commencement, section 25 applies; and - (e) a work made by or under the direction or control of the Crown before commencement (other than a work to which section 27 applies), section 26(3) applies; and - (f) a work that was, on or after 1 April 1963 and before commencement, made by an officer or employee of, or published by, an international organisation to which section 28 applies, section 28(2) applies.

-Compare: 1962 No 33 Schedule 1 cl 11; Copyright, Designs and Patents Act 1988 Schedule 1 paras 9, 12(3), (6) (UK)

-18 Duration of copyright in certain works made on or after 1 April 1963 and before commencement copyright exists until the end of the period of 75 years from the end of the calendar year in which the author died.
+Schedule 1 Copyright Act 1994 Reprinted as at 1 March 2017 (e) ment erary, dramatic, musical, or artistic work made t, other than a work to which paragraphs (a) to se 19 applies, section 22(1) applies.
+(3) beco in any case to which subclause $(2)(d)(ii)$ applies, the identity of the author comes known before the date on which the copyright would otherwise have pired, copyright expires in accordance with section 22(1).
+(4) In re In relation to- (a) a so and und recording made before commencement, see ction 23(1) applies; (b) a cinematograph film, within the meaning of the 1962 Act, made on or after 1 April 1963 and before the commencement, section 23(1) applies; and (c) (i) on or after 1 April 1963 and before commence applies: ement, section 24(1) (ii) before 1 April 1963, section 24(2) applies as had not been made; and if such a broadcast (d) the typographical arrangement of any published edition 1 April 1963 and before commencement, section 25 app (e) a work made by or under the direction or control of the Crown before commencement (other than a work to which section 27 applies), section 26(3) applies; and (f) a work that was, on or after 1 April 1963 and before commence made by an officer or employee of, or published by, an internation ganisation to which section 28 applies, section 28(2) applies. an international or- 62 No 33 Schedule 1 cl 11; Copyright, Designs and Paten , (6) (UK) ts Act 1988 Schedule 1 copyright exists until the end of the period of 75 years from the end of the calendar year in which the author died.